apsdehal/awesome-ctf/README.md

 *Tools used for solving Networking challenges*

+- [Shovel](https://github.com/ANSSI-FR/shovel) - Analyse the network flows using Suricata as backend.
 - [Masscan](https://github.com/robertdavidgraham/masscan) - Mass IP port scanner, TCP port scanner.
 - [Monit](https://linoxide.com/monitoring-2/monit-linux/) - A linux tool to check a host on the network (and other non-network activities).
 - [Nipe](https://github.com/GouveaHeitor/nipe) - Nipe is a script to make Tor Network your default gateway.